Freddie Pitcher

-Frederick William Pitcher (born 5 February 1967) is a Nauruan politician and diplomat.
+Frederick William Pitcher (born 5 February 1967) is a Nauruan politician and diplomat who served as the President of Nauru from 10 to 15 November 2011.

 In December 2007, Pitcher was appointed Minister of Finance of Nauru, to serve in the Administration of President Marcus Stephen.
 Pitcher became the President of Nauru on 10 November 2011, following the resignation of his predecessor, former President Marcus Stephen.
 He lost a parliamentary vote of confidence and lost the presidency on 15 November 2011 after only 6 days in power.

 Pitcher became the permanent representative of Nauru at the United Nations Office at Geneva in January 2025.
 He became ambassador from Nauru to Switzerland in May 2025.

 Background and earlier career

 Pitcher attended Macquarie University in Sydney, Australia from 1988 to 1991.
 He obtained a bachelor of arts degree in Pacific studies.

 Educated in Australia, where Pitcher also has many family connections, he was viewed as a young reformist during the preceding Administration of President Ludwig Scotty, and was perceived as close to Kieren Keke, who joined the Marcus Stephen Administration as Foreign Minister.
 Pitcher was the deputy permanent representative to the UN in New York from 2000 to 2004.
 He was elected to the Parliament of Nauru in 2004 from Ubenide constituency.
 He also served as minister for commerce, industry and environment from 2004 to 2010 in the administration of President Ludwig Scotty.